Historical Public Records Program

 Program Overview

-One of the Copyright Office’s long-term goals is to make all public records available and searchable online.
-The Historical Public Records Program encompasses several projects that aim to provide the entire physical catalog of copyright records in an easily searchable online format for the public.
+One of the Office’s long-term goals is to make all public records available and searchable online.
+The Historical Public Records Program encompasses several projects to accomplish this goal.

-Prior to 1978, copyright records were handwritten or typed and stored at the Copyright Office.
-These records have only been available to view in person at the Copyright Office Reading Room in Washington DC.
-When completed, the Historical Records Program will provide web access to the pre-1978 copyright registration records dating back to 1870 when copyright was centralized under the Library of Congress.
+Before 1978, copyright records were handwritten or typed and stored at the Copyright Office.
+These records have only been available in person in the Copyright Reading Room in Washington, DC.
+When completed, the Historical Public Records Program will provide online access to pre-1978 copyright records dating back to 1870, when copyright was centralized under the Library of Congress.

 Program Goals

-The Historical Public Records Program has two primary goals: to secure and preserve historical records through digitization and to make these records available online in an easily searchable format.
-This effort also aligns with one of the Copyright Office’s strategic goals—to make copyright records easily searchable and widely available to authors, entrepreneurs, and all who need them—by making pre-1978 copyright records available online.
+The Historical Public Records Program has two primary goals: to secure and preserve historical records through digitization and to make them available online in an easily searchable format.
+This effort aligns with the Copyright Office’s strategic goal of Copyright for All—to make copyright records as understandable and accessible to as many members of the public as possible.

-The uncorrected OCR text pages of the scanned CCE annotated volumes can be searched and viewed online through Internet Archive.
-The scanned and indexed CCE page images are also made available on the internet by Google Books.
-Both of these resources provide a useful search interface by displaying the original page image in response to queries.
+The digitized CCE volumes can be searched and viewed online through Internet Archive.
+The digitized and indexed CCE images are also available online through Google Books.

 Progress Overview